 DO NOT USE THE "TOTAL POINTS" IN CANVAS GRADES TO DETERMINE YOUR GRADE.
-The total column does not account for flexible weighting as outlined above thus it is not an accurate reflection of your grade.
+The total column does not account for flexible weighting and dropping of low scores (for some components of the course) - thus, it is not an accurate reflection of your grade.
 Occasionally I will post updates - and you can always estimate your grade using the weighting scheme described above and information below.